farooqqureshii/eecs-webring/README.md

 - To be part of the webring - you must be a student at the University of Ottawa (or been an alumni), and you must be (or must have been) studying a program under the School of Electrical Engineering and Computer Science (Software Engineeirng, Electrical Engineering, Computer Engineering, Computer Science).

 ### 🙂 Joining the webring
 To join the webring - please create a pull request with the following format.
-I've used me as an example
+I've used me as an example.

 Name: Farooq Qureshi
 URL: farooqqureshi.com